eyalmichon/TheMultitasker/README.md

   - Promote/Demote users.
   - Get group invite link.
   - Mute/Unmute group members 🔇
+  - Get the profile picture of a participant.

 - ### Social Commands 🌐:
   - Get a random 🎲 meme/post from a set of subreddits you choose or a specifc one.